mendix/docs/content/en/docs/appstore/modules/genai/_index.md

 title: "Enrich Your Mendix App with GenAI Capabilities"
 url: /appstore/modules/genai/
 linktitle: "GenAI Capabilites of Mendix"
-description: "Describes the general properties and common concepts of Generative AI in the context of developing Mendix applications and illustrates the preferred way of leveraging platform-supported connectors in applications following the GenAI Commons patterns."
+description: "Describes the general properties and common concepts of generative AI in the context of developing Mendix applications and illustrates the preferred way of leveraging platform-supported connectors in applications following the GenAI Commons patterns."
 ---

 ## 1 Introduction {#introduction}